 Optional Items Gear Quantity Notes Camp Chair 1 Many of our trekkers enjoy having a Crazy Creek or something similar for hanging around camp and sitting at campfire.
 Travel Pillow (optional) 1 Some trekkers enjoy having a small inflatable or foam travel pillow.
-Others simply use a balled up fleece jacket.
+Others simply use a balled up fleece.
 Please do not bring full size pillows.
 Instrument If you play a portable instrument, please consider bringing it!
 No pianos, organs, full sized harps etc. please.
 Watch 1 Since we are an unplugged program, depending on your cell phone for knowing the time is not an option.
 A durable, cheap option is fine.
-Camera 1 Again, since we are unplugged, don't rely on your cell phone for pictures.
+Something with an alarm is encouraged Camera 1 Again, since we are unplugged, don't rely on your cell phone for pictures.
 Digital, film, and disposable are all options our trekkers have used successfully.
 Sunscreen We provide sunscreen, but if you are particular about what you like to use, bring your own.
-Recreational tool 1-2 Many of our trekkers enjoy having some light entertainment in the form of a hacky sack, a frisbee, etc. Books We have a small library of books available to staff and trekkers, but you may want to bring some of your own.
-Envelopes and stamps A few All of our Trekkers are engaged in a wilderness setting full time and therefore communication with them is more limited than some people are usually accustomed to.
-The most relial of regular communication remains the United States Pe Service.
-We send and receive mail at Basecamp everyday Sunday and this is the best way for Trekkers to stay in to their family and friends. ostal v except ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- -------------------
+Frisbee/Hacky Sack 1-2 Many of our trekkers enjoy having some light entertainment in the form of a hacky sack, a frisbee, etc. Books We have a small library of books available to staff and trekkers, but you may want to bring some of your own.
+Small multi-tool 1 We do allow trekkers who bring them to use small pocket multi-tool.
+Please don't bring a knife.
+Pre Stamped Envelopes A few All of our trekkers are engaged in a wilderness setting full time and therefore communication with them is more limited than some people are usually accustomed to it.
+The most reliable means of regular communication remains the United States Postal Service.
+We send and receive mail at Basecamp everyday except Sunday and this is the best way for trekkers to stay in touch with their family and friends.

+Group ItemsCGE will supply (no need to bring your own)

+Gear Notes

-Group ItemsCGE will supply (no need to bring your own) First Aid Kit We provide extensive first aid kits, no need to bring your own.
-Cooking and Eating Gear Tent
+First Aid Kit We provide extensive first aid kits for our programs, there is no need to bring your own.

+Cooking and Eating Gear

+Shelter (tarp or tent)